-In August 2018, the Company sold 52,370 shares of its common stock under the ESPP.
-The shares were purchased by employees at a purchase price of \$3.66 per share with proceeds to the Company of approximately \$0.2 million.
-In February 2018, the Company sold 68,589 shares of its common stock under the ESPP.
-The shares were purchased by employees at a purchase price of \$4.38 per share with proceeds to the Company of approximately \$0.3 million.
+In February 2020, the Company sold 75,804 shares of its common stock under the Company's employee stock purchase program ("ESPP").
+The shares were purchased by employees at a purchase price of \$4.95 per share with proceeds to the Company of approximately \$0.4 million.